How to Avoid International ATM Fees When Traveling Abroad

 • Bank of America: Partners with banks like Barclays (UK), BNP Paribas (France), and Deutsche Bank (Germany).

-3. Look for Global Surcharge-Free ATM Networks
+3. Look for Global ATM Networks and Partner Access

 4. Use Debit Cards with No Foreign Transaction Fees